pip-services/pip-services-docs/content/en/golang/components/trace/trace_timing.md

 ### Description

-The TraceTiming class is used to create the timing object returned by [ITracer.begin_trace](../itracer/#begin_trace) to end the timing of and execution block and record the associated trace.
+The TraceTiming class is used to create the timing object returned by [ITracer.begin_trace](../itracer/#begin_trace) to end the timing of an execution block and record the associated trace.

 ### Constructors